Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Construction of a cellular automaton realising a given set of measures

-We now describe the operations expected to be performed during the time interval $[T_{n-1}, T_{n}]$.
-Sometimes a machine can read its input or write its output on another layer.
-Suppose that layer 1 receives $n$ as input.
-The machines: \begin{itemize} \item replace $n$ by $n+1$ on layer 1; \item compute $w_n$ on layer 2, outputting it on the output layer; \item compute $T_{n}$ on layer 3; \item when $t = T_{n}$ ($t$ being written on the time layer), it initializes the next computation and the copy, or the merging with its right segment. \end{itemize}
+We now describe the operations to be performed symchronously between times $T_{n-1}$ and $T_n$ that we will fix later.
+Assume that, at time $T_{n-1}$, $n$ is already written on the layer 1 and $T_{n-1}$ on layer 3.
+The machines: \begin{enumerate}\itemsep0em \item replace $n$ by $n+1$ on layer 1 and stops; \item compute $w_n$ on layer 2, outputting it on the main layer, and stops; \item compute $T_n$ on layer 3, and stops; \end{enumerate} When $t = T_n$ ($t$ being read from the time layer), the copying process triggers and the next computation starts, except when merging occurs; see next subsections.